KTH Client Backup - Code42

 - Extensive support documentation

 All employees who run one of our platform services — KTH Windows, KTH Mac or KTH Ubuntu — can use Code42 Crashplan.

 The Windows environment has not had directly backed up files.
 Instead, we have used so-called roaming profiles / folder redirection to copy certain directories to central file servers.
 With the Windows 10 platform, roaming profiles are discontinued, and instead we will use Code42 to copy all local directories.

 Most KTH Ubuntu desktop clients use network home directories, stored on file servers (in AFS).
 Therefore backups are only made on request if you have locally stored research data.
 Laptops or other computers using local home directories will get the Code42 client.

 Other operating systems

-You must however meet Code42's system requirements .
+You must however meet Code42's Code42:s system requirements (external link) .
 Note that backups of servers are not supported, only of end-user devices.

 KTH meets the EU requirements for GDPR with the backup service via Code42.